Collins Radio Company

 make.
 The drawing to the right gives you an idea of how the tool works.

 There are some restorers that have built special right-angle tools for accessing the locking nut and the trimmer inductor with the PTO still mounted in the receiver but these do require a lot patience to use.
 Unfortunately, over the past several decades, who knows if someone has tried to adjust the EPE without "unlocking" it and has gnarled the trimmer slot.
 If you have the PTO out of the receiver you can visually examine the trimmer slot and make sure it's not damaged.
+A dental mirror can be used to examine the trimmer if the PTO is installed in the receiver (access plug has to be removed.)
 Generally, if the PTO is the "M" version, it has to be removed from the receiver anyway for modification of the trimmer inductor for end-point correction.
 I find it easier to just remove the PTO, do the rework and do the entire EPE adjustment on the bench with a simple test jig.

 An Easy PTO Test Jig - The test jig should be simple and easy to make.
 Orr's Ham Radio article shows his fixture using the KC dial but you don't really need to be that elaborate.
 Also, using the KC dial covers the access to L002, so the KC dial has to be dismounted from the PTO for each adjustment and then remounted for testing (it's not that difficult to dismount the KC dial for each L002 adjustment, really.)
 But, you can get by with a fixed reference index line on a clear plastic scale and a very narrow pointer.
 It's really all that's necessary.
 A very narrow pointer is attached to the PTO shaft.
 It can be made out of 22 gauge solid TC wire.
 The small transparent plastic index scale has a scribed "zero" line and is mounted to the PTO case using stand-offs and screws.
 Be sure mounting your small plastic index doesn't cover access to L002 EPE adjustment.
 Scribe several other lines on each side of "zero" that are about the width of the KC lines on the actual dial.
 This will allow you to accurately see if the end-point error adjustment is proceeding in the right direction.
 You'll have to count the ten turns the first time to be sure that the range is close to 2.000mc to 3.000mc but, after the first time, then just watching the output frequency is all that's necessary.
 How accurately you observe your pointer and the index lines on the plastic scale during the adjustments will determine your overall accuracy when the PTO is installed back in the receiver.
 You just need to determine a 1000kc change in frequency for exactly ten revolutions of the PTO shaft and a simple pointer and index does that.
 The PTO should tune exactly 3.000mc to 2.000mc in exactly ten turns of the PTO shaft and that should correlate to 0.00 to +00.0 (one complete turn) x 10 on the KC dial (when installed back in the receiver.)